Profile: South Korean President Park Geun-hye

 As part of her presidential campaign, Ms Park pledged to prioritise "national reconciliation", and improve "economic democracy" and social welfare.

-She also promised greater engagement with North Korea than under her predecessor - a policy which could struggle for support in the wake of Pyongyang's third nuclear test.
+She also promised greater engagement with North Korea than under her predecessor - but that policy had to be suspended following Pyongyang's third nuclear test on 12 February 2013.